mailtoharshit/awesome-salesforce/README.md

 ### Salesforce-official
 * [Trailhead](https://developer.salesforce.com/trailhead) - Trailhead teaches you how to build cloud apps for free with fun, interactive tutorials.
-Stand out by learning in-demand Salesforce development skills..
+Stand out by learning in-demand Salesforce development skills.
 * [Salesforce Git Repo](https://github.com/forcedotcom) - Grab all latest salesforce open source projects here.
 * [Salesforce Developer Releations Blog](https://developer.salesforce.com/blogs/) - Managed by Salesforce Developer Relations Team, you will find coolest of updates in the world of Salesforce, mostly experienments, features and developer evagelist blog official from this podium.
 * [Salesforce Git Repo](https://github.com/forcedotcom) - Grab all latest salesforce open source projects here, you will find awesome projects, framework, libraries that salesforce and opened for the world